Client & Volunteer Stories

 I am a traumatic brain injury survivor.
 In the fall of 2010 I was in a serious car crash.
 I sustained, among other things, a severe injury to my head.
 I was in a coma for 3 weeks.
 I.C.U. for a month, and rehabilitation for another 5 months.
 I was nineteen at the time.
 I had to learn everything all over again.
 It was a terrifying time for me.
 I was confused, angry, and frustrated.
 It was like being in a nightmare.
 If you are experiencing these same kinds of things, here is my message to you.
 Hold on to your hope, it is real.
 I eventually came to understand the more I put into my recovery, the closer I felt to being my old self again.
 I relied on what I called the three Fs: Family, Friends and Faith.
 Fast forward 11 years.
 I just completed a diploma in ‘Counselling youth’ through the ministry.
 Anything is possible when you have hope.

-Hayden Bell
+Hayden B.

 Life After Concussion